 While having bio-engineered seaweed that naturally sheds 'pods' to sequester carbon is ideal from a cost point of view (little fertilizer needed), it requires technology that is in the research stage.
 However there is nothing that stops us for going 'low tech' now.

-The idea would be to set up a farm, probably close to shore, but also in deep water, and simply pay the price of hauling out the needed phosphorus (probably as bio-solids), to make the seaweed grow.
-We would definitely need to insure that the farm has nitrogen-fixing microbes available to supply the fixed nitrogen.
+The idea would be to set up a farm, probably close to shore, but also in deep water, and simply pay the price of hauling out the needed phosphorus (and probably nitrogen too), to make the seaweed grow.
+One straightforward way of doing his is to pump water from 100m or slow deeper were nutrient concentrations are greater.
 It also would require some effort to 'harvest' the carbon.
 This amounts to detaching some of it from the floats and and disabling any pneumatocysts that would keep it buoyant) so it will sink to the bottom.

 We know from the Redfield ratio) that we will get roughly 106 tons of sequestered carbon for every ton of phosphorus we provide.
 If we get this phosphorus from bio-solids (sewage treatment), it is basically the cost of transportation.
 If that can be kept low, we could simply live with that cost (at least in the short term).

 The primary goal of this web site is to popularize the potential of sequestering carbon in the sea.
 But our overarching goal is to fight climate change.
 Agricultural practices are a large part of our current carbon footprint.
 Seaweed has the potential to grow food more efficiently than is possible than on land, and this can 'take the pressure' off of the forces causing deforestation and other carbon-releasing practices (e.g. intensive farming).
 In particular